novifinancial/hashwires/README.md

 Another interesting result is that because proof generation internally regenerates the commitment to compute the final tree-inclusion proofs, it is slightly more expensive than commitment creation.

-Efficiency comparison (in microseconds) between Bulletproofs with and without AVX2 support, and HashWires for different bases and hash functions.
+Efficiency comparison (in microseconds) between Bulletproofs with and without AVX2 support, and HashWires for 64-bit integers, different bases and hash functions.

 | scheme                  | Commit gen. | Proof gen. | Proof verify |
 | ----------------------- | ----------- | ---------- | ------------ |